csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 All of your unit tests should be run issuing only a single command (given the tests have been built).
 I am expecting something like:

-    $ ninja test
+    $ meson test

-Your README must include instructions on how to build your code, run your unit and integration tests.

 ## Integration Testing

 My recommendation is to build yourself an integration test runner.
 Otherwise, the same conditions as for unit testing frameworks apply.

+## README

+Always provide a README listing pre-requisites and containing instructions for building, and running tests.